Lishkon/trello-playwright-demo/README.md

 - Pipeline -> Pipeline script from SCM -> SCM: Git
 - Expand the Repositories:
 - Repo URL: `https://github.com/Lishkon/trello-playwright-demo.gi`
-- Add the new credentials and make sure they show in the Credentials field
+- Add the new credentials and make sure they show in the Credentials field - Refer to step 4 of the previous section
-- Enter `*/master` as a Branch Specifier
+- Enter `*/main` as a Branch Specifier
 - Provide `Jenkinsfile.groovy` asthe Script Path option

 Jenkins will automatically: